Sheridan Road: History

 A suburban extension of Chicago's Lake Shore Drive to Waukegan was first promoted by the North Shore Improvement Association in the late 1880s.
 In 1889 this road was named Sheridan Road for Philip Henry Sheridan, a general in the Civil War who coordinated military relief efforts in Chicago following the Great Chicago Fire.
 Much of the route had been laid out by 1893, and in 1894 it was proposed that the new road should be extended to Milwaukee, Wisconsin.
 Progress on the construction of the road was slowed by local opposition in some of the communities that it was to pass through, and construction was not completed until 1918.

 A statue of Sheridan by artist Gutzon Borglum was placed alongside Sheridan Road and Belmont Avenue in Chicago's Lincoln Park in 1924.

-Illinois Route 42

-Sheridan Road in Illinois was once signed as Illinois Route 42.
-The route was first shown on official maps in 1924; the original route ran along Sheridan Road from the Wisconsin border to Waukegan, then turned west along Washington Street, south along Green Bay Road (now part of IL 131), east along Rockland Road (now part of IL 176) before running south along Waukegan Road (now mostly part of IL 43).
+Sheridan Road in Illinois was signed as Illinois Route 42 in 1924; the original route ran along Sheridan Road from the Wisconsin border to Waukegan, then turned west along Washington Street, south along Green Bay Road (now part of IL 131), east along Rockland Road (now part of IL 176) before running south along Waukegan Road (now mostly part of IL 43).

 In 1925, Route 42 was realigned to include all of Sheridan Road in Illinois; the route continued south to the Indiana border at Hammond, and the old route became Illinois Route 42A.

 In 1929, the southern terminus of Route 42 was changed to the south end of Sheridan Road as US 41 supplanted the southern part of the route.
 This made the route coextensive with the Illinois portion of Sheridan Road.

+In 1930, Wisconsin Highway 42 was designated along the road in Wisconsin.

+In 1951, the WIS 42 designation was replaced by a WIS 32 one.

+Throughout the 1960s, much of the road was rebuilt with the construction of Interstate 43.

-Sheridan Road was marked as Route 42 until the highway was removed from the state highway system in 1972.
+Route 42 was removed from the state highway system in 1972.

+In 1974, as part of the Amstutz Expressway's construction, the road was narrowed to two lanes and an overpass built in Waukegan.

+The road was designated as part of the Lake Michigan Circle Tour in 1988.

+The City of Chicago renamed a section of Sheridan Road in 2025 after comedian Bob Newhart, the Chicago native whose titular 1970s sitcom took place in the city.
+Bob Newhart Way is in front of the Thorndale Beach Condominiums, which served as the setting for the home of Newhart’s character Bob Hartley and his wife Emily (Suzanne Pleshette).

 Places of interest

 There are several landmarks and places of interest along Sheridan Road.
-In order from southernmost to northernmost:
+The street passes through central business districts in the Uptown area of Chicago, Highland Park, Illinois, Highwood, Illinois, Lake Forest, Illinois, Waukegan, Illinois, Zion, Illinois, and Kenosha, Wisconsin, and near those of several other communities.
+Notable landmarks in order from southernmost to northernmost: